Free UK delivery · Worldwide shipping included

 A watch is not simply a machine for measuring time.
-It is a record of a life — the places it has been, the wrists it has rested on, the moments it has quietly witnessed.
-This is what separates a pre-owned watch from almost any other object you can buy: it arrives with a history already written into it, whether you can read that history or not.
+It is a record of a life: the places it has been, the wrists it has rested on, the moments it has quietly witnessed.
+That is what sets a pre-owned watch apart from almost anything else you can buy.
+It arrives with a history already written into it, whether or not you can read it.

 The object that outlives its owner

 A well-made mechanical watch will outlast the person who first wound it by several generations.
-The movement that ticked on a wrist in 1962 can still tick on yours today, provided it has been cared for.
-This is not an accident of engineering — it is a deliberate consequence of how these objects were made.
-In an era before planned obsolescence, a watch was designed to be passed down.
+The movement that ticked on a wrist in 1962 can still tick on yours today, as long as it has been cared for.
+That is not an accident of engineering.
+It is a deliberate result of how these things were made.
+In an age before planned obsolescence, a watch was built to be passed down.

 When you hold a vintage piece, you are holding something that has already proved itself.
 It has survived decades of daily wear, changes of ownership, the wear of time on gaskets and oils and mainsprings.
 The fact that it still runs is not incidental.
 It is evidence of quality that no specification sheet can replicate.